 Meetings of Members

 Section 1.
 Annual Meeting.
-An annual meeting of the members shall be held no later than the end of June for the transaction of such business as may come before the meeting.
+An annual meeting of the members shall be held no later than the end of the calendar year for the transaction of such business as may come before the members.

 Section 2.
 Special Meetings.
 Special meetings of the voting members may be called by the chairperson, the board of directors, or not less than one-twentieth (1/20) of the voting members entitled to vote.

 Section 3.
 Place of Meeting.
 The board of directors may designate any place, either within or outside of the state of Nevada, as the place of meeting for any annual meeting of the members or for any special meeting of the members called by the board of directors.
-The board of directors shall select a location for such meetings at tribally owned venues, if feasible.2 If no designation is made or if a special meeting be otherwise called, the place of meeting shall be the principal office of the corporation.
-No meeting of the members may be held via Technical Communications (as defined below).
+The board of directors shall select a location for such meetings at tribally owned venues, if feasible.
+If no designation is made or if a special meeting be otherwise called, the place of meeting shall be the principal office of the corporation.
+A meetings of the members may be held via Technical Communications (as defined below) if circumstances exist such that an in-person meeting would be unsafe for members to attend or there are travel restrictions in place that make an in-person meeting impractical.
 The location of a special meeting of the members of each region pursuant to Section 9 below shall be as designated by such region.

-Amended December 13, 2012 by NAIHC Resolution 2012-08

 Section 4.
 Notice of Meetings.
 Written or printed notice stating the place, day and hour of any meeting of members shall be delivered, either personally or by mail, to each member entitled to vote at such meeting, not less than ten (10) days nor more than sixty (60) days before the date of such meeting, by or at the direction of the chairperson, or the secretary, or the officers or persons calling the meeting.
 In case of a special meeting or when required by statute or by these bylaws, the purposes for which the meeting is called shall be stated in the notice.
 If mailed, the notice of a meeting shall be deemed to be delivered when deposited in the United States mail addressed to the member at its address as it appears on the records of the corporation, with postage thereon prepaid.
 Notice to members may also be given by electronic transmission pursuant to applicable law.
 Personal delivery of the notice to any officer of a corporation or association, or to any member of a partnership, constitutes delivery of the notice to the corporation, association or partnership.